Abhishek-0772/churn-prediction-app/README.md

 ```

 ## 🧑‍💻 About Me
-Hi, I'm Aayush — a data enthusiast passionate about using ML to solve real-world problems.
+Hi, I'm Abhishek Sharma — a data enthusiast passionate about using ML to solve real-world problems.
 🔗 [Connect with me on LinkedIn](https://www.linkedin.com/in/abhishekksharmma/)